Isabelle Kendig

 Isabelle Kendig was a prominent clinical psychologist in the mid-20th century United States.
 She was best known as Head Psychologist at St. Elizabeths Hospital in Washington, D.C.
 In that role she was part of a cohort of senior clinicians that helped guide the expansion of clinical psychology in the post-WWII era.
 She also qualified as a member of the second generation of women psychologists in the U.S.

 Less well known than Kendig's clinical career are the two other careers that preceded her doctoral studies and PhD.
 She began as a eugenic field worker in 1912, investigating alleged hereditary defects in the Pratt family of Shutesbury Massachusetts.
 This was followed by living in Washington, D.C., working as a campaigner for women's rights, anti-militarism, and socialism.

-In all these careers and her personal life, Kendig was an outspoken feminist who exemplified the struggle for a career and personal life free of patriarchal constraints.
+In all these careers and her personal life, Kendig was an outspoken feminist who dealt with the struggle for a career and personal life free of patriarchal constraints.